After the Fires…3 Top Tips for Daily Detox

 How much water do you need?
 Here’s a handy calculation: take your weight in pounds, divide it by half, and drink that many ounces of water per day.
 So if you weigh 140 pounds, that is 70 ounces of water, which is eight and three-quarters cups.

 Also, herbal teas are good.
 Particularly dandelion, marshmallow, licorice, ginger.
-And don’t forget these classic detoxifying drinks – hot lemon water, golden milk made with turmeric and ginger, ginger tea and lemon.
+And don’t forget the classic detoxifying drink – hot lemon water.

-If you don’t poop at least once a day, and preferably 2 or 3 times, it’s time to loosen things up a bit.
-You’re getting more toxic – and staying that way — when you don’t eliminate.
+If you don’t poop at least once a day, and preferably 2 or 3 times, it’s time to loosen things up a bit as you’re getting more toxic – and staying that way — when you don’t eliminate.

-Before you reach for laxatives, try shakes and smoothies made with with psyllium, flax and chia seeds.
-And lots of water!
+Before you reach for laxatives, try morning shakes with psyllium, flax and chia seeds.
+Ad lots of water!

 Also, eat mostly plants, as Michael Pollan says.
-He’s soooooo right.
+He’s SOOOO right.
 Plants give you the soluble and insoluble fiber you need to make gorgeous poos.

-To sweat, a good brisk walk can’t be beat!
-You can also treat yourself to Epsom salt baths and saunas, as well as body brushing and self-massage.
+To sweat, you can also treat yourself to Epsom salt baths and saunas, as well as body brushing and self-massage.
 Luxuriate yourself with self-care!